yoosefi/avcaptools/dev/pinnacle-1b80.e302/README.md

 - Roxio Easy VHS to DVD
 - Roxio Video Capture USB UB315-E

+## Scripts
+- `info` prints basic information
+- `select` choose input and signal type. run without arguments for help.
+- `preview` watch what would be captured
+- `capture` record to an MPEG-TS file. run without arguments for help.
+- `debug` prints verbose information

 ## Troubleshooting
 This device can be fussy.
 It sometimes likes to dump out garbage (green, monochrome, scrambled).
 The device might also start responding very slowly.